garyokeeffe/NSA/README.md

 1. **Build and push the Docker image**:

+   Modify line 25 of the `Dockerfile` to include your nostr profile's private key in nsec format.
+(Note: you want to make sure you do not commit this private key to Github if you end up making changes to a cloned version of this repo.)

    Navigate to the directory containing the Dockerfile and run the following commands, replacing `ACCOUNT_ID` with your AWS account ID and `REGION` with your AWS region:

    ```bash